susmita3107/Claims_Extractor/README.md

 Given the varied rating schemes used by the fact-checking websites, where individual labels often are hard to objectively apply or interpret, we apply a simple normalized rating scheme consisting of four basic categories that can be mapped in a consensual way to all existing rating schemes: TRUE, FALSE, MIXTURE, OTHER.
 We provide full correspondence tables here: https://data.gesis.org/claimskg/ratings.pdf

 ## Prerequisites
 This reimplementation runs on Python3.5+.
 Redis is used for caching HTTP querries in order to allow faster resuming of extractions in case of failure and for a faster iterative development of new extractors.
 Please make sure to have a Redis instance (default parameters) running on the machine that runs the extractor.

+## Steps to run the Project

 Expected package dependencies are listed in the "requirements.txt" file for PIP, you need to run the following command to get dependencies:

 pip install -r requirements.txt
 Examples of usage